carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

   - Resources — specify the actual resources you want to create (REQUIRED)
   - Parameters — Any values that you want to pass into your template at run time.
 (Optional)
   - Rules — used to validate parameters passed into the stack (Optional)
-  - Mappings — mapping of key value pairs that can be used to specify conditions (Optional)
+  - Mappings — mapping of key value pairs that can be used to specify conditions (Optional).
+    - Exam tip: with mappings you can, for example, set values based on a region.
+You can create a mapping that uses the region name as a key and contains the values you want to specify for each specific region.
   - Outputs — values that are displayed when you check the stacks properties (Optional)
   - Conditions — can control whether a resource is created or whether certain properties are assigned depending on a particular criteria.
 (Optional)
   - Format Version — Version that the template conforms to (Optional)